Exemptions from the Health Coverage Mandate

 Starting in 2019, there is no longer a requirement or “mandate” to maintain health coverage.
 However, the mandate still applies to coverage years 2014-2018.
 This means if you did not have qualifying health coverage for each of those years, you may have paid a tax penalty when you filed your federal tax return, unless you qualified for an exemption.

 If you are age 30 or older and want to enroll in a catastrophic health plan for 2020, you must qualify for a hardship exemption.
 Individuals under age 30 do not need an exemption to purchase this type of coverage.
 See the IRS website for more information.

-How to Apply for an Exemption
+How to Apply for an Exemption for 2018 and Earlier

 Depending on the type of exemption you qualify for, you will need to submit an application to Healthcare.gov or request the exemption from the Internal Revenue Service (IRS) when you file your taxes.
-(MNsure does not accept applications).
+(MNsure does not accept exemption applications).

 - Federal Health Insurance Marketplace (Healthcare.gov): Go to HealthCare.gov to determine which exemption to request.
 Print out, complete and mail the federal Application for Exemption.
 The completed form and any supporting documents should be mailed to:

 London, KY 40741

 - IRS: Information for claiming an exemption through the IRS when you file your taxes can be found at www.irs.gov.